16Brijesh10/MIMIC-IV-FHIR/README.md

 represents a json referencing a specific disease that was assigned to a patient.
 The json object also references an encounter that was associated with each such condition.
-“Encounter.json” file contains the details of an encounter in each line.
-Your goal in this assignment is to:
+“Encounter.json” file contains the details of an encounter in each line. my goal in this assignment is to:
 1. Get familiar with the json object format contained in each line of the 4 files:
 a.
 Patient.ndjson
 b.
 Condition.ndjson